1,000+ Opportunities

 We will continue supporting organizations with these goals.

-Based on current listing details, eligibility includes: Tax-exempt 501(c)(3) organizations or organizations with a tax-exempt fiscal sponsor operating within the 10-county Greater Cincinnati region.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Tax-exempt 501(c)(3) organizations or organizations with a tax-exempt fiscal sponsor operating within the 10-county Greater Cincinnati region.
+Confirm the full requirements in the official notice before applying.